dotnetthailand/dotnetthailand.github.io/content/storage/postgres/docker-compose-for-postgres.md

   ```

 # .env file
-- We can control prefix of our volumes/networks by specific a value of COMPOSE_PROJECT_NAME
+- We can control prefix of our volumes/networks by specifying a value of COMPOSE_PROJECT_NAME
-- Example content of .env file
+- Example content of `.env` file:
   ```
   # .env